 Russia, 1880.
 Skin is clear yellow and the flesh is white.
 Precocious and productive tree.
 Best used for cooking.
 Heavy producer.
 Pick before maturity for better storage life.
 Scab resistant.

 Baby Cakes® is a dwarf, thornless blackberry perfect for container gardening with its compact habit.
 Spring and early summer bring bright white flowers.
 In summer, large, sweet berries present on top of the plant in a fireworks-like spray of fruit.
-The plant has a somewhat round shape with upright growth reaching 3-4 feet in height.
+The plant has a somewhat round shape with upright growth.
 In most regions, this blackberry will produce twice with a mid-summer floricane crop and a mid-fall primocane crop.

 Mid-season blueberry.
 A heavy producer of high quality large, powder-blue berries with outstanding dessert flavor.
 The beautiful rose-pink flowers turn bright white in full bloom.
 Foliage turns a burgundy color in the fall.
 Does particularly well in areas with hot summer or very cold winters.
 Upright and open growing habit.